 Our story in Uganda started in 1986 as a relief organisation in response to the 1981 – 1986 guerrilla war that ushered in the National Resistance Movement government.
 Much like any community ravaged by war, there were hardly any social services or structures left in place in the central and southern part of the country.
-Thousands o of children were orphaned and left to fend for themselves.
+Thousands of children were orphaned and left to fend for themselves.

 With this background, World Vision Uganda started its operations as a purely relief organisation.
 Over the years, we continued to grow and expand to other regions, such as southern Uganda which was the area hardest-hit by HIV/AIDS epidemic.
 As our work has expanded, our operating models have changed.
-Today, we primarily use a development-oriented approaches, focusing on: strengthening capacity for community participation and development, social service provision as well as influencing governance and policy issues.
+Today, we primarily use development-oriented approaches, focusing on: strengthening capacity for community participation and development, social service provision as well as influencing governance and policy issues.
 Although our approaches have adapted, one thing has stayed the same – the children are still at the centre of all that we do.

-In 1988, our work expanded to Northern Uganda in response to mounting need of relief for children, families and communities affected by Lord’s Resistance war.
+In 1988, our work expanded to Northern Uganda in response to the mounting need of relief for children, families and communities affected by Lord’s Resistance war.
 Thirty years later, we are still operating in Northern Uganda, helping children and their families rebuild their lives and hopes which were devastated by the war led by Joseph Kony.

 Today, our staff work in 82 out of 116 districts around the country.
 With our long-term grassroots presence and reach to the most marginalized and excluded of society – the children – we continue to focus on the root causes of poverty and other vulnerabilities.
-With an integrated and multisectoral approach, our teams are transforming lives of children and communities in Uganda and helping them to reach their full potential.
+With an integrated and multisectoral approach, our teams are transforming the lives of children and communities in Uganda and helping them to reach their full potential.

 Our approach to development is focused on improving the well-being of children, especially the most vulnerable.
 A commitment to sustainability is at the heart of all we do.